 - Earn 2X points on travel and dining at restaurants & 1 point per dollar spent on all other purchases worldwide

 - 5,000 bonus Chase Ultimate Rewards points when you add an authorized user and make a purchase within the first 3 months of opening your account

-- Primary car rental insurance – Covers damage or theft to your rental car, when you pay for the rental with your card
+- Primary car rental insurance – Covers damage due to theft or collision to your rental car, when you pay for the rental with your card

 - Trip delay reimbursement – Get up to $500 back per ticket when your trip is delayed more than 12 hours